material-motion/material-motion/specifications/runtime/named-plans.md

 Imagine there are two targets, Apple and Orange.
 We can add an Eat plan named "action" to Apple and a Peel plan named "action" to Orange.

-**Remove-then-add**: Two things must happen when a named plan is committed:
+**Remove-then-add**: Two things happen when a named plan is committed:

 1. Remove any previously committed plan with the same name from the target's performers.